janvanmansum/easy-public-doc/src/main/resources/markdown/GeographicCoordinates.md

 Deposit forms on the EASY website
 ---------------------------------
 Coordinate 'schemes' that can be selected are:

-'RD', 'degrees', 'local'.
+- `RD` - (Rijksdriehoek)
+- `degrees` - (WGS84)

-'RD' is obviously RD, 'degrees' is WGS84 and 'local' is only used on some occasions where we have other coordinate systems like Lambert08.
+- `local` - is only used on some rare occasions where we have other types of coordinates.

-The web interface (form input fields) accept any textual representation, but our achivists will correct it if needed.
+The web interface (form input fields) accept any textual representation, but our archivists will correct it if needed.

 * **WGS84**: In EASY we prefer the decimal representation and NOT the degrees minutes seconds (DMS, example 52°09'22.178"N 5°23'15.5"E)

 * **RD**: Also a decimal representation, without any separators for thousands.